deathworlders/online/content/books/deathworlders/chapter-62-tooth-and-claw.md

 In the sky… they had sandwiched a narrow range of planetary orbits between impenetrable shields.
 Inside that orbital range, their ships were safe… and they could open microsecond gaps in the lower shields to fire on Hunter resources in lower orbits, atmospheric flight, and on the ground.

-The Hunters still owned the rest, but they may as well have tried to knaw on tungsten for all the progress they were making with that shield.
+The Hunters still owned the rest, but they may as well have tried to gnaw on tungsten for all the progress they were making with that shield.
 The one around the Human homeworld had never been thwarted.
 The ones around the Large Prey worlds had only been defeated with inside assistance.
 Every time the Hunters encountered these shields, they represented an impossible obstacle, and the Builders had yet to come up with a solution.

 Had they been ordinary shielding systems, overcoming them would have been straightforward.
 But *these* shields powered themselves using a respectable percentage of a *star’s* energy output, and handled waste heat with baffling efficiency.
 Their operating principles were unknown to the Builders, and therefore so was the means of their defeat.